 Yes, Chemist 4 U is a registered pharmacy, so we can dispose of any unwanted prescription drugs.
 If you have any unwanted medications you’d like us to dispose of, get in touch with our customer services team over the phone, by email, or on social media.
-They’ll be able to send out a pre-paid postage label so you can package up your unwanted medicine and send it to us so we can dispose of it safely.
+They’ll be able advise you when to package your unwanted medication and send it to us so we can dispose of it safely.

 You should never dispose of your old medication by yourself at home, as it could be dangerous.
 If you throw your unwanted medication into the bin, then it could be found by children or pets who could eat it and make themselves sick.
 If you try to flush your unwanted medicine down the toilet or empty it into a drain then it could be harmful to the environment, so it’s just a bad idea no matter what you try!
 Do the right thing, do the safe thing, and give your unwanted medication to a pharmacist so they can get rid of it properly.

 Are there any things that my pharmacist can’t dispose of safely?

 Although any pharmacy will be happy to dispose of your unwanted medication safely and securely, there are a couple of things that they won’t be able to accept due to health and safety reasons.
 Some of the items your pharmacist won’t be able to dispose of include:

 - Anything that isn’t a medicine

 - Dialysis kits